tsunghanliu/adsb-box.snap/README.md

 # Future plans

 * Add a configuration item to contorl PiAware service.
 * Support other feeders.
-But I don't have any ideas yet.
+For fr24feed is on-going, others are planing.
 * Support other architectures. (x86/armhf/arm64) (on-going)
 * Include rtl-sdr tools.